 Wait.
-Have i got this right?
-He’s gonna shoot the fireworks at us?
+Have I got this right?
+Is he gonna shoot the fireworks at us?

 “You will witness something remarkable,” said Jeffrey Deitch, MOCA’s director, in his short opening remarks.
 He added, “It’s going to go by very quickly.
 Make sure you don’t miss it”.

 You couldn’t if you tried.
 Around 1940 the sky rapidly darkened, the 2-minute warning was given, then it was 1 minute, 30 seconds, 10 seconds, a spirited countdown and then boom.

 40,000 rockets, arranged on the northern wall of the Geffen Contemporary in a crop circle-like pattern, exploded outward in a massive display of light, heat and sound.
 The packed crowd gathered just a little to the side and at a safe distance away, went wild.
 Most cheered ecstatically; though many were seen to duck and cover.

 “I think I pulled a muscle,” said one, straightening up after the explosion nearly toppled her.
 “It looked like a firework was about to hit me in the face!